 10. Welcome video on church website.

-Think about allowing a creative team of people in your church to film and put together a two or three minute “welcome video” where people who are considering visiting the church can meet the pastor and maybe get a little tour around the building so they can know what to expect the first time they come, etc. Check out this great short video that Metro Calvary in Roseville, CA, put together.
-No words, just visuals.
-A video like that is not that hard to make.
+Think about allowing a creative team of people in your church to film and put together a two or three minute “welcome video” where people who are considering visiting the church can meet the pastor and maybe get a little tour around the building so they can know what to expect the first time they come, etc.

 11. Easy to find gathering times and street address on church website.

 Because of the amount of guest speaking I do, I’m always having to go to websites to look up directions and service times.
 Well, it is often a bit frustrating to try and find when and where the worship gatherings are.
 If it takes more than a minute to find when and where your services are, you are going to frustrate people.
 I have often spent three to five minutes looking, before I finally just have to call the church and say, “When are your services on Sunday morning?
 What is the street address?”
 People shouldn’t have to do that.
 Make those details easy to find.
 Here are a couple of good examples here and here.

 12. Saving money and paper by sending out e-bulletins.